9539 Liberty Road, Frederick, MD 21701 • (301) 898-4009

 …they will scratch.
 Cats have an innate need to scratch.
 It allows them to stretch properly, groom their claws and leave visual and scent clues to communicate their presence to other cats.
 If they are not given their own areas to scratch, it is inevitable that your cats will use the furniture, the carpet or the drapes.

-The four favorite scratching materials:
+The five favorite scratching materials:

 Many commercially available scratching posts fall short of cats’ needs and may be a waste of money.
 Keep several factors in mind materials when choosing one and setting it up.

-•It should be very sturdy.
+-It should be very sturdy.
 It needs to provide resistance to their scratching so should feel quite stable to them.

 Large carpeted cat condos with many levels often have a scratching area or make ideal scratching posts themselves.
 Experiment with different types and always reward use of it with attention or catnip.
 Encourage climbing on these areas by adding toys or dangling objects just above.
 Once it is used by one cat, this stimulates repetitive use and encourages your other cats.
 They will often rub their face against it to indicate their approval.
 This facial rubbing is a marking behavior by cats which leaves a scent only other cats can detect.